 - The expected rate of return of the stock is 18.74%

-- Buffett requires a return of at least 15%, therefore, the stock of company X looks attractive
+- Buffett requires a minimum return of 15%, so the stock of company X appears attractive.

 Going Deeper into Buffett’s Financial Indicators

 Warren Buffett uses various financial indicators to filter out investment opportunities.
-These are some of his indicators worth mentioning.
+These are some of his key indicators worth noting.

 ROE refers to the stockholder’s return on investment and is calculated as follows:

-Buffett uses ROE to compare the performance of companies in the same industry.
+Buffett uses ROE to compare the performance of companies within the same industry.

-- ROE should be monitored on a historical performance basis of 5 to 10 years.
+- ROE should be tracked on a historical basis over a 5- to 10-year period.

 - Property, plant, and equipment (PP&E)